mkbox/xmpp-enabled/readme.txt

 === Plugin Name ===
-Contributors: Sand Fox
+Contributors: sandfox
 Tags: xmpp, jabber, library
 Requires at least: 3.0
-Tested up to: 3.6
+Tested up to: 3.8
 Stable tag: trunk

 XMPP Enabled provides a single-function API for other plugins that use Jabber/XMPP messaging protocol.